golovewkin/react-materialUI-firebase-starter/README.md

 Steps to launch the project:
 1. Create a firebase project
 2. Create Auth project inside your firebase project and set providers (email and Google)
-3. Create a directory with the name 'environment'
 4. Create web app in your firebase project and get credentials
-   1. Put your credentials in environment/.env.prod
+   1. Put your credentials in .env.production and puut this file on the root REACT_APP_FIREBASE_API_KEY=----- REACT_APP_FIREBASE_AUTH_DOMAIN=---- REACT_APP_PROJECT_ID=----
-      REACT_APP_FIREBASE_API_KEY=-----
-      REACT_APP_FIREBASE_AUTH_DOMAIN=----
-      REACT_APP_PROJECT_ID=----